stellar/slingshot/zkvm/docs/zkvm-impl.md

 ### Signing keys

 A [`signtx`](zkvm-spec.md#signtx) instruction expects a [predicate point](zkvm-spec.md#predicate) to be a [verification key](zkvm-spec.md#verification-key).
 In the `Prover` such key is represented as a `Data::Witness` type that holds `PredicateWitness::Key`.
-When the prover’s VM pops such item from the stack and remembers it, the `Prover` accumulates all such secret keys and creates a [transaction signature](zkvm-spec.md#transaction-signature) at the end of the execution.
+When the prover’s VM pops such item from the stack it remembers it.
+At the end of the VM execution, the prover queries the key storage for the corresponding secret keys and creates a [transaction signature](zkvm-spec.md#transaction-signature).
+Verifier uses the accumulated verification keys to verify the aggregated signature.

-TBD: describe the upcoming signer API that adds a layer of indirection between the witness keys and actual secrets — for HSM-compatibility and multi-party signing scenarios.

 ### Contracts